 If this bothers you, you can get covers for the old cylinder, such as this one for a Campingaz R907 Cylinder.

 It may also keep the gas a fraction warmer, which is a good thing when it gets cold.
-Plus the cover can prevent any rust from a really old cylinder getting over your car and other gear when going to and from the campsite.
+Plus the cover can prevent any rust from a really old cylinder from getting over your car and other gear when going to and from the campsite.

 Replacing a Campingaz Cylinder Carry Handle